Jose01000111/osTicket-UserCreation/README.md

 # osTicket-UserCreation

-##### In this lab, I created and managed users within osTicket, successfully setting up ticket users like Karen (Finance Manager) and listing test tickets.
+#### In this lab, I created and managed users within osTicket, successfully setting up ticket users like Karen (Finance Manager) and listing test tickets.
 While this didn’t advance my A+ test prep, it gave me hands-on experience with a real help desk ticketing system.
 Overall, using this free ticketing system was a positive experience and a great way to familiarize myself with IT support workflows.

-- ## Step 7: Customize osTicket for IT Helpdesk Training
+## Step 7: Customize osTicket for IT Helpdesk Training

-    Configure ticket categories (e.g., Hardware, Software, Network).

-    Set up SLAs to define response times.
+I configured ticket categories such as Hardware, Software, and Network to organize incoming requests effectively.
+I then set up SLAs to establish clear expectations for response and resolution times.
+I assigned user roles like Admin, Technician, and End User to create a realistic workflow environment.
+Finally, I began logging and resolving test tickets to simulate real IT helpdesk scenarios.

 <p align="center">
 <img src="https://i.imgur.com/hL5NElJ.png" alt="osTicket logo"/>
 </p>

-  Assign user roles (Admin, Technician, End User) for realistic workflows.

-  Start logging and resolving test tickets to simulate real IT scenarios.
+***

 <p align="center">
 <img src="https://i.imgur.com/BcUbygS.png" alt="osTicket logo"/>
 </p>

+***

-- ## Step 8: Secure the System
+## Step 8: Secure the System

-    Configure firewall rules to restrict access.

-    Install an SSL certificate for secure access.
+To secure the system, I configured firewall rules to restrict access only to trusted sources.
+I also installed an SSL certificate to ensure that all communications with the osTicket portal are encrypted and secure.

-- ## Step 9: Simulate an IT Support Environment
+## Step 9: Simulate an IT Support Environment

-Ticket submissions and troubleshooting will be simulated by ChatGPT, providing mock tickets for practice scenarios.
+I used ChatGPT to generate mock ticket submissions to simulate IT support scenarios.
+Using the Admin Panel, I managed and resolved these tickets to practice real-world troubleshooting.
+I also reviewed ticket history to identify recurring issues and refine our support approach.

 <p align="center">
 <img src="https://i.imgur.com/ba1CQKX.png" alt="osTicket logo"/>
 </p>

-Use the Admin Panel to manage and resolve tickets.

 <p align="center">
 <img src="https://i.imgur.com/9QMDoJz.png" alt="osTicket logo"/>
 </p>

-Analyze ticket history to identify recurring issues and resolution trends.

 # Mock Help Desk Tickets
 - #### Ticket #001: Printer Not Responding